-After selecting the posts using the above factors, we coordinated with State overseas posts who identified multiple Foreign Service IT managers
+After selecting the posts using the above factors, we coordinated with State overseas posts who identified multiple Foreign Service IT managers and IT specialists, where available, for us to interview.
+From that list of

 6According to State staffing data, the number of IT staff positions at posts range from one position to 60 positions.
 We categorized the post as a large post if it had 30-60 IT Foreign Service staff, a medium post if it had 10-29 IT Foreign Service staff, and a small post if it had 1-9 IT Foreign Service staff.